Meet the BioPark's white rhinoceroses--Bertha, Lulu, Bernie and Chopper!

 Albuquerque is the home of a male rhino calf!

 Where was Chopper born?
 Chopper was born at Florida's White Oak Conservation Center on October 30, 2012 and weighed 132 pounds.

 When did he come to the ABQ BioPark?
 Animal care staff flew Chopper from Florida to Albuquerque on November 14, 2012.
 At just two-weeks old and 169 pounds, Chopper moved into a behind-the-scenes area at the Zoo.
-In February 2013, Chopper moved into the rhino exhibit.
+In February 2013, Chopper made his public debut.

 Where is Chopper's mother?
 Born on an unusually cold night, Chopper struggled and was slow to start nursing.
 He did not establish a strong bond with his mother.
 White Oak staff saw he wasn't thriving and decided to hand rear him.